#WeAreCurious

 Webinars

-Because of COVID we had planned to downscale the learning campaign compared to the previous year.
+Due to COVID, we planned to downscale the learning campaign compared to the previous year.
 But interest around the organisation was snowballing.
-And instead of 132 online learning events in September, we produced 215!
+Instead of 132 online learning events in September, we produced 215!
 These were organised into four key tracks that supported our global strategy.

 Novartis & Society